Dive into the world of PAYE investigations. Uncover the facts, implications, and insights in this informative blog

 This means that there is an increasing number of people who will need to dispose of a property at some point.

-There are lots of reasons why you might not want a property any longer but when it comes to disposing of rental property, there is more to consider than just putting it up for sale.
+There are lots of reasons why you might not want a property any longer but when it comes to disposing of rental property, there is more to consider than just putting up your property for sale.

 Capital Gains Tax is a factor when selling a second property but there are legal ways to reduce your liability.
 Our guide outlines what you should look out for when disposing of a property, and how to minimise your tax bill.